Elias-Manica/movie-list-typescript/README.md

 npm i
 ```

-3. Create a PostgreSQL database with whatever name you want
+3. Run the dump or create a PostgreSQL database with whatever name you want
 4. Configure the `.env` file using the `.env.example` file

 ## Start the project